In India, the Transfer of Property Act of 1882 governs the mortgage of immovable property.

-Along with a seller, a buyer is also obligated to fulfil certain responsibilities mentioned by the TPA that are listed below.
+Along with a seller, a buyer is also obligated to fulfil certain responsibilities mentioned in the Transfer of Property Act that are listed below.

-If the buyer learns aspects about the property that significantly increase its worth but the seller is unfamiliar with them, the buyer is required to notify the seller.
+If the buyer learns aspects about the property that significantly increase its worth, but the seller is unfamiliar with them, the buyer must notify the seller.

-Once property ownership is transferred to the buyer, the buyer is responsible for any losses incurred as a consequence of damage, destruction, or a decrease in property value, and the seller is not liable for any payments.
+Once property ownership is transferred to the buyer, the buyer is responsible for any losses incurred due to damage, destruction, or a decrease in property value, and the seller is not liable for any payments.

-The buyer must pay the seller the purchase cost after the sale procedure is completed.
+The buyer must pay the seller the purchase cost after completing the sale procedure.